 The timing and method for each step is carefully attended to by the workers, and fine tuned by the manager.
 The manager’s watchful eye is one of the major points that makes each tea garden unique.
 They all have their tricks of the trade, so to speak.

 Of course, we can’t share too much of that…but what we can share is the results…the tea that was made here, by these hands.
-After spending hours in the factory, we made our way up and tasted through many sessions of tea, finally choosing the vibrant tea we offer here.
+After spending hours in the factory, we made our way up and tasted through many sessions of tea…(it was great)